usnistgov/ixml-breadboard/README.md

 Here at the top level you will find tooling, configuration and documentation.

-This work builds on a foundation laid by members of the iXML community, especially Norm Tovey-Walsh.
+This work builds on a foundation laid by members of the iXML and XML communities.

+## Maturity and maintenance plan

+Use at your own risk.
+Because this constitutes primary development work whose main intent is to provide examples for borrowing, it comes without warranty or explicit maintenance plan.

+The idea is to maintain the site in an "as is" state, useful for itself.
+Feel free to copy its code elsewhere or take inspiration, while crediting your sources as always.

 ## Testing iXML